 How often should I replace the cabin air filter on my Subaru Outback?

-- Driving Conditions: If you frequently drive in dusty or polluted environments, you may need to replace the filter more often.
+- Driving environment: If you frequently drive in areas with high levels of dust, pollen, or other airborne contaminants, you may need to replace the filter more often.

 What is the life expectancy of a cabin air filter?